 The Designated Teacher for Safeguarding in Bournville Primary School is Mrs. Chris Chaffey.
 She is the Deputy Headteacher and has an office just off the main entrance in the locality corridor.

-Any concerns about children’s welfare or wellbeing should be discussed with Chris as soon as possible.If Chris is not available please speak to Adam Matthews or Sian Charles.
+Any concerns about children’s welfare or wellbeing should be discussed with Chris as soon as possible.If Chris is not available please speak to Marie Berry or Sian Charles.

 There is a planned curriculum for safeguarding.
 This teaches your children how to keep themselves safe and what to do if any adult makes them feel unsafe.
 This curriculum is created from the work of Childline, NSPCC, and NSSCB's booklet entitled 'Adults who work with me'.
 A copy of this can be seen on the parents table in the school foyer and a copy is kept in every classroom.
 Topics covered include